TorBox-App/torbox-media-center/README.md

 `MOUNT_REFRESH_TIME` How fast you would like your mount to look for new files.
 Must be either `slow` for every 3 hours, `normal` for every 2 hours, `fast` for every 1 hour, or `instant` for every 6 minutes.
 The default is `fast` and is optional.

+`MIN_MEDIA_SIZE_MB` The minimum media file size in megabytes.
+Files smaller than this size will be skipped and no STRM files will be generated for them.
+The default is `30` MB and is optional.

 ## 🐳 Running on Docker (recommended)

 1. Make sure you have Docker installed on your server/computer.
 You can find instructions on how to install Docker [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04) *(you can change your distribution in the guide)*.